 Career Change.
 Career Lattice.
 Career Jungle Gym.
 Career Ladder.
 Internal Transfers.
 Promotions.
 Lateral Moves.
-Whatever you call it, today professionals at different stages of their careers are focused on learning, growth, and gaining different experiences, not just checking boxes as they navigate their way up an org chart.
-The good news for companies, and company leaders, is that we can offer many more rewarding opportunities to our employees, no matter the size of our company.
+Whatever you call it, today’s professionals are focused on learning, growth, and gaining new experiences through the different stages of their careers, not just checking boxes as they navigate their way up an org chart.
+The good news for companies, and company leaders, is that we can offer many more rewarding opportunities to our employees.

 Focus on experiences, not levels

-One of my favorite "career change” stories is about a woman I worked with who started in a technical role, but realized she wanted to move into a client-facing role.
-She had been promoted to a leadership role on her technical team, so in order to move to a client-facing role she was going to have to take a step back.
-However, because she was more focused on gaining the experiences she needed for her new interests, she didn’t worry about the optics of the title, trusted in her career change, and took the more junior position.
+One of my favorite “career change” stories is about a colleague of mine who started in a technical role, but realized she wanted to move into a client-facing role.
+She had already been promoted to a leadership position on her technical team, so she was going to have to take a step back in order to move into the client-facing role.
+Rather than worrying about the optics of her title, she remained focused on gaining the experience she needed for her new interests and trusted in the career change, ultimately taking the more junior position.

-Two years later, she was promoted to manager of her client-focused team.
-She has since had success in client-facing organizations because she continues to focus more on the experiences she needed to gain through her role, not levels or titles.
+Two years later, she was promoted to manager of her client-focused team and continues to have success in client-facing organizations to this day.

 Take advantage of internal trust to make a career change